 The schedule is subjected to change.
 All notifications of change will be announced in lecture, lab, and by McLennan Student email/Brightspace.
 If you are absent from class, it is your responsibility to notify the instructor and obtain information, handouts, and material missed.

 Course Grading Information:

-Chapter Questions: 13 chapters @ 20 questions per chapter= 260 points
+Chapter Questions: 12 total worksheets at 20 questions per worksheet: 240 points